VirgilSecurity/virgil-cli/doc/markdown/card-get.1.md

 EXAMPLES
 ========

-1. Return a Card by card-id:
+1. Return a Private/Global Virgil Card by card-id:

-        virgil card-get -a <card_id>
+        virgil card-get -a <card_id> -o my_card.vcard

-2. Return a group of Cards connected with public-key-id, card-id belongs to one of the Cards:
+2. Return a group of Private/Global Virgil Cards connected with public-key-id, card-id belongs to one of the Cards:

-        virgil card-get -a <card_id> -e <public_key_id> -k private.key
+        virgil card-get -a <card_id> -e <public_key_id> -k private.key -o cards/

 SEE ALSO
 ========